jens-create/socialdata2023/docs/_site/index.md

 - How do these factors vary depending on the severity of the accident? - OK
 - How do these factors vary depending on the type of transportation method? - OK
 - How have these factors changed over time?
-- What can we do to prevent these factors from happening in the future?
+- What can we do to prevent these factors from happening in the future? - OK

-### The most common factors that contribute to accidents
+## The most common factors that contribute to accidents

 The following chart shows the top 8 factors that contribute to accidents in NYC for the three categories.